Fernandez-Trincado/PERIOD04-DeltaScuti/README.md

 Program:
 ============

-Starting Period04 from the command line: https://www.univie.ac.at/tops/Period04/changelog-120.html
+Starting Period04 from the command line.
+An example of the batch file format: https://www.univie.ac.at/tops/Period04/changelog-120.html

 An integrated version of Period04 and Python is described in this repository.